-Each door has 2 inputs with predefined functionality.
-These two inputs, the door position sensor and the door release switch can be configured.
+$\label{lem:eq:condition} Each door has 2 inputs with predefined functionality.
+These two inputs, the door position sensor and the$ door release switch can be configured.

 Name Description Zone The door position sensor input can be used for the intrusion part as well.
 If the door position sensor input is used also for the intrusion part, the zone number it is assigned to has to be selected.
 If the door position sensor is used only for the access part, the option "UNASSIGNED" has to be selected.
 If the door position sensor is assigned to an intrusion zone, it can be configured like a normal zone but only with limited functionality (for example, not all zone types are selectable).
 If an area or the system is set with the card reader, the door position sensor input has to be assigned to a zone number and to the area or the system which have to be set.
-Description (Web only) Description of the zone the door position sensor is assigned to.
-Zone Type (Web only) Zone type of the zone the door position sensor is assigned to (not all zones types are available).
-Zone attributes (Web only) The attributes for the zone the door position sensor is assigned to can be modified.
-Area (Web only) The area the zone and the card reader are assigned to.
-(If the card reader is used for setting and unsetting, this area will be set/unset).
-Door Position (Web) DPS End Of Line (keypads) The resistor used with the door position sensor.
+Description Description of the zone the door position sensor is assigned to.
+(Web only) Zone Type Zone type of the zone the door position sensor is assigned to (not all zones types are available).
+(Web only) Zone attributes The attributes for the zone the door position sensor is assigned to can be modified.
+(Web only) Area The area the zone and the card reader are assigned to.
+(If the card reader is used for setting and (Web only) unsetting, this area will be set/unset).
+Door Position (Web) The resistor used with the door position sensor.
 Choose the used resistor value/combination.
-DPS Normal Open Select if the door release switch is to be a normally open or normally closed input.
+DPS End Of Line (keypads) DPS Normal Open Select if the door release switch is to be a normally open or normally closed input.
 Door Release (Web) The resistor used with the door release switch.
 Choose the used resistor value/combination.
-DRS END OF LINE (Keypads)

-Name Description DRS Normal Open Select if the door release switch is a normally open input or not.
+DRS END OF LINE (Keypads) DRS Normal Open Select if the door release switch is a normally open input or not.
 No DRS Select to ignore DRS.
 (Web only) If a DC2 is used on the door, this option MUST be selected.
 If not selected, the door will open.

-Reader Location (Entry/Exit) (Web only) Select the location of the entry and exit readers.
+Name Description Reader Location (Entry/Exit) (Web only) Select the location of the entry and exit readers.
 Reader formats (Web) Displays format of last card used with each configured reader.
 READER INFO (Keypads)